gergesh/wildwest/README.md

 # wildwest
-A wild west / quickdraw game made in 16bit DOS assembly.
+A quickdraw game made in 16bit DOS assembly, set approximately at the time they should've stopped teaching assembly in schools.

 ## Assembling and running
-It should be assembled using Turbo Assembler in DOSBOX.
+The game should be assembled using Turbo Assembler in DOSBOX.

 Run the exe by typing 'wildwest' in DOSBOX.